kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ## Getting started

-To manage teams via the Kubecost UI, you must either have admin-level access to Kubecost and create teams through the UI, or configure via Helm.
-There are three available methods for getting started.
+Using the teams feature involves two parts: enabling the feature via Helm and creating teams.
+While teams may be created via either Helm values or the UI, which are mutually exclusive, it must always be enabled via Helm.
+The two methods of creating teams is shown below.

-### Method 1: Enable Teams and login in
+### Enable Teams and Define in UI

 In order to enable teams, enable RBAC for your desired IAM protocol (SAML or OIDC) but do not define any values under the respective `groups[]` list.
 If groups are defined, this will default the installation to the earlier [simple RBAC](teams.md#rbac-teams-versus-simple-rbac) and not the newer teams RBAC.
 An example of how to enable the new teams RBAC in Helm when using OIDC is shown below.